 The robots are a good deal compared to a human but you lose the opportunity for personalized service and a human touch, especially when the stock market is crashing and you need someone to tell you to sit tight and do nothing.

 How does it compare to a target date fund?

 Clients know that I’m an advocate of low-cost target date funds for retirement savings.
 They perform the same asset allocation re-balancing but are less expensive than a robo-advisor.
 As a comparison, the Vanguard Target Retirement funds charge an expense fee of 0.14%.
 I would expect the performance of a robo-advisor to be roughly similar to Vanguard’s target date fund.

 These robo-advisors are certainly new, shiny, and high tech but I don’t see their value for retirement savings.
 I think you’re better off in a low-cost target date fund where you can invest your IRA and “set it and forget it.”

 For non-retirement savings, the answer is not as clear as circumstances and investing goals can vary widely.
 A single low-cost index fund may not be able to capture your goals as well as a robo-advisor might.
 And, the robot’s tax optimization strategies are likely better than what you would do on your own.
 In that case, it may be worth paying a bit extra.

-On the other hand, if your savings goals are short-term oriented — e.g., an upcoming down payment, car, wedding, etc. — then it is not clear to me that you’re better off paying fees of 0.25% when a mix of a low cost stock index fund and a high yield bank savings account might be better and cheaper.
+On the other hand, if your savings goals are short-term oriented — e.g., an upcoming down payment, car, wedding, etc. — then it seems unnecessary to pay fees of 0.25% when a mix of a low cost stock index fund and a high yield bank savings account might be better and cheaper.
 Similarly, if you’re saving for the long-term and want to invest 100% in a diversified stock fund, the robo-advisor offers no real advantage either.